COVID-19 Well-being support for pupils

 - For support with an eating disorder, children and young people can ring Beat’s Youthline on 0808 801 0711.

 - Local mental health crisis support lines (for all ages) can be found via a simple age and postcode search here.

 More information from Buckinghamshire Council

-- Buckinghamshire Family Information Service has a health and wellbeing advice and support page COVID-19 Health and Wellbeing Advice and Support - Bucks Family Information Service which has a list of Health and Wellbeing services and organisations that are available to support families through this period, including a Family Well-Being information pack, which is useful for both professional and families
+- Buckinghamshire Family Information Service has a health and wellbeing advice and support page with a list of Health and Wellbeing services and organisations that are available to support families, including a Family Well-Being information pack, which is useful for both professional and families

-- The Public Health team produced a bulletin article - Managing wellbeing for School Staff, Parents and Children and Young People, which has links to documents and videos for supporting mental well-being for pupils, parents and members of staff
+- The Public Health team produced a bulletin article - Managing wellbeing for School Staff, Parents and Children and Young People, with links to documents and videos for supporting mental well-being for pupils, parents and members of staff

 Supporting families who have suffered a bereavement

 The Educational Psychology team has curated some really helpful guidance on how best to manage bereavement and grief during the COVID-19 pandemic.
 It covers different situations and the difficult emotions bereaved people may have to deal with.